Ankh-Morpork City Watch: Captain Carrot Ironfoundersson

 Adopted by dwarfs as an infant, Carrot grew up in the mines of the Copperhead mountains.
-He is "six feet tall and nearly as broad across the shoulders".
+He is "six feet six inches tall and nearly as broad across the shoulders".
 His dwarfish name is Kzad-bhat, which, roughly translated, means "Head Banger", a logical nickname for a 6 ft 6 in man living in a mine built by 4 ft dwarfs.
 He was surprised to learn that he was human.
 His adoptive father thought it best that he goes live among humans and found him a job in Ankh-Morpork with the Night Watch, believing them respected and respectable.
 Carrot was "barely 16 years old".
 (Guards!
 Guards!)

 Carrot joins the Night Watch when it is still a small group of misfits who run from criminals rather than arrest them (Guards!
 Guards!).
 His old-fashioned view of justice leads him on his first day as a constable to arrest the leader of the entirely legal Thieves' Guild, but he later understands the city better.